 Income Tax Considerations

-A common question shareholders have when lending their corporation funds is whether they will attract income tax when they pay themselves back and withdraw the loan amount.
-The answer is no because the owners are simply being repaid the money they lent to the corporation, and the shareholder had already paid tax on the money they lent to their corporation.
+Often, shareholders who loan corporation funds ask whether they will attract income tax when they pay themselves back and withdraw the loan amount.
+In short, no because the owners repay the money they lent to the corporation.
+Therefore, the shareholder had already paid tax on the money they loaned.
 However, if the shareholder decides the corporation will pay interest on the shareholder amount, the interest will attract personal income tax.

 When Should a Shareholder Loan be Repaid?

-This is an important and complicated question to answer.
-Most shareholders and corporations may think that repaying the shareholder loan(s) as soon as possible is the best choice, but this may not be the case.
-In situations where the shareholder loan is provided unintentionally, like the previous example above, it makes sense to pay these off as the funds become available.
+Welcome to an important and complicated question to answer.
+Most shareholders and corporations may think that repaying the shareholder loan(s) as soon as possible makes the best choice.
+However, this may not be the case.
+In situations where the loan is provided unintentionally, like the example above, pay these off as the funds become available.

-However, when the shareholder loan is intended to be a longer-term loan, there are a few factors to determine when the corporation should reimburse the shareholder.
+However, when the loan works as a longer-term loan, a few factors determine when the corporation should reimburse the shareholder.

-Determining the optimal time the corporation pays back the shareholder loan will ultimately come down to the return the shareholder can expect within the corporation, as well as what their personal opportunity cost is.
+Determining the optimal time the corporation pays back the loan will ultimately come down to the return the shareholder can expect within the corporation.
+As well, factor in their personal opportunity cost.

-The shareholder should consult with an accountant to ensure they are making the best financial decision for both their corporation and themselves.
+The shareholder should consult with an accountant to ensure they make the best financial decision for both their corporation and themselves.

 Keep it Simple and Use Petty Cash

-With this example, it’s clear that inadvertently using personal funds for corporate purchases can create an administrative burden.
+With this example, clearly inadvertently using personal funds for corporate purchases can create an administrative burden.
 The bookkeeper must make the journal entries in the books and will likely cut a cheque to reimburse the shareholder.
-In situations where the dollar amount is not material, employing and using Petty Cash will make it easier on the shareholder and the bookkeeper.
+In situations where the dollar amount remains immaterial, using Petty Cash will make it easier on the shareholder and the bookkeeper.

 Bringing it all Together

-Shareholders can withdraw cash from the corporation for personal use, and the corporation would list the shareholder loan as a receivable under current or long-term assets.
+Shareholders can withdraw cash from the corporation for personal use.
+In this case, the corporation would list the shareholder loan as a receivable under current or long-term assets.
 As long as the shareholder repays the loan within one year, they won’t attract income tax.
-However, if they don’t pay it back within one year, they may attract income tax at a rate that is much higher than if they took cash out of the corporation through dividends or a salary.
+However, if they don’t, they may attract income tax at a higher rate than if they took cash out through dividends or a salary.

-On the flip side, Shareholders can also provide much-needed cash to their corporations when they may not be able to get traditional financing.
-Depending on what the shareholder’s cost of capital or opportunity cost is, it can also make sense to keep their money within the corporation to earn a return.
-This would only make sense if the corporation could earn a higher return than the shareholder’s cost of capital or opportunity cost.
+On the flip side, shareholders can also provide much-needed cash to their corporations when they cannot get traditional financing.
+Depending on the shareholder’s cost of capital or opportunity cost, it can also make sense to keep their money within the corporation to earn a return.
+This would only work if the corporation could earn a higher return than the shareholder’s cost of capital or opportunity cost.

-As a shareholder within your corporation, it’s important to consult a CPA to ensure you’re paying the least amount of tax and remain onside with the CRA.
+As a shareholder within your corporation, consult a CPA to ensure you pay the least amount of tax and remain onside with the CRA.